Français | English

 As for Bakur…

 In 2013 during Newroz, the Kurdish Spring Festival, following the reading of a letter from Abdullah Öcalan, the PKK leader, the organization’s withdrawal was announced at a press conference.
 Journalist Ertuğrul Mavioğlu was also in attendance… Çayan and Ertuğrul then set to work filming the withdrawal of the guerilla into the mountains in order to archive this historical process in a documentary.
-[Trailer for Bakur]
+[Watch Bakur with English subtitles]

 Shortly after filming, the “equilibrium” changed in Turkey and the withdrawal stopped.
 The documentary then transformed into a testimonial on the daily life of the guerilleros in the mountain, while narrating the history of the PKK.